Office Space: Plot

-Peter Gibbons is a frustrated and unmotivated programmer who works at Texas-based software company Initech.
-Unable to stand up to his overcritical girlfriend, Anne, he is in love with local waitress Joanna, but is afraid to speak to her.
+Peter Gibbons is a frustrated and unmotivated programmer who works at software company Initech.
+Unprepared to stand up to his highly critical girlfriend, Anne, he has become infatuated with local waitress Joanna, but is afraid to speak to her.
 He is friends with co-workers Samir Nagheenanajar, who hates that no one can pronounce his last name, and Michael Bolton, who hates having the same name as the famous singer.
-Other co-workers include Milton Waddams, a meek collator who mumbles to himself and is mostly ignored by the rest of the office; and Tom Smykowski, a jaded product manager who is routinely scared of being fired.
-The staff suffers under top-heavy, callous management, especially from vice president Bill Lumbergh, a tedious micromanager who regularly humiliates Milton and makes Peter work almost every weekend.
-Peter hates Lumbergh but avoids confronting him.
+Other co-workers include Milton Waddams, a meek collator who mumbles to himself and is mostly ignored by the rest of the office, and Tom Smykowski, a jaded product manager who is routinely scared of being fired.
+The staff suffers under callous management, especially from vice president Bill Lumbergh, a tedious micromanager who humiliates Milton and demands Peter work almost every weekend.

-Anne persuades Peter to attend an occupational hypnotherapy session led by Dr. Swanson.
-Swanson hypnotizes Peter and tells him to feel relaxed and stop caring about his job until he snaps his fingers.
+Anne persuades Peter to attend a hypnotherapy session led by Dr. Swanson, who hypnotizes Peter and tells him to feel relaxed and stop caring about his job until he snaps his fingers.
 However, Swanson suddenly dies of a heart attack before snapping Peter out of it.
-Peter sleeps soundly through the next day, ignoring phone calls from Lumbergh and Anne, who angrily breaks up with him while confirming his suspicions that she has been cheating on him.
+Peter sleeps soundly through the next day, ignoring phone calls from Lumbergh and Anne, who angrily breaks up with him while confirming his suspicions that she was cheating on him.

-Two business consultants are brought in to help the company downsize, and Peter begins dating Joanna.
-She works at a chain restaurant where she is required to wear "pieces of flair": buttons allowing employees to "express themselves".
-Her boss hassles her for not wearing more than the required minimum.
+Business consultants Bob Slydell and Bob Porter—jointly known as "the Bobs"—are brought in to help the company downsize, and Peter begins dating Joanna.
+She works at a Chotchkie's restaurant where she is required to wear "pieces of flair": buttons allowing employees to "express themselves".
+Her boss Stan hassles her for only wearing the required minimum of 15.

-Peter eventually shows up to work and casually disregards office protocol, stealing Lumbergh's parking space, violating the dress code, and removing a cubicle wall that blocks his view out the window.
-Impressed by Peter's frank insights into Initech's problems, the consultants promote him despite Lumbergh's misgivings; however, they lay off Michael, Samir, and Tom.
-While attempting to do the same to Milton, they learn that he had already been laid off five years prior but had not been notified and was still receiving his salary due to a payroll glitch.
-They fix the glitch and stop Milton's salary payments without telling him, while Lumbergh continues to mistreat him by confiscating his beloved red stapler and repeatedly relocating his desk, eventually down to the basement.
+Peter shows up to work and casually disregards office protocol, stealing Lumbergh's parking space, violating the dress code, and removing a cubicle wall that blocks his view out the window.
+Impressed by Peter's insights into Initech's problems, the consultants promote him despite Lumbergh's misgivings while laying off Michael, Samir, and Tom.
+While attempting to do the same to Milton, they learn that he was laid off five years prior but was not notified and is still receiving his salary due to a payroll glitch.
+They stop Milton's salary payments without telling him, while Lumbergh confiscates his beloved red stapler and repeatedly relocates his desk, eventually down to the basement.